Product labelsUpdated 22 days ago

 On some bottles, the contents of APT are listed in percentages.

 On others, in ppm.
-They look very different?
+Why is this so?

 They look different because they are stating different things.